 Board of Councilors of the Council on Education for Public Health (CEPH)

-The Public Health undergraduate certificate integrates key aspects of preventing disease, prolonging life and promoting health through the organized efforts and informed choices of society, organizations, communities and individuals.
-The certificate program is aimed at students who are interested in gaining exposure to the field of public health, who do not intend to pursue a bachelor's degree or who already hold a bachelor's or associate degree and wish to broaden their knowledge of public health.
-Certificate graduates have an understanding of emerging issues in public health, the social and behavioral aspects to preventing disease, environmental health concepts, the changing U.S. health care system and the monitoring of diseases in the community through applied public health research.
+The Public Health undergraduate certificate integrates key aspects of preventing disease, prolonging life, and promoting health through the organized efforts and informed choices of society, organizations, communities, and individuals.
+The certificate program is aimed at students who are interested in gaining exposure to the field of public health, do not intend to pursue a bachelor's degree, or already hold a bachelor's or associate degree and wish to broaden their knowledge of public health.
+Certificate graduates have an understanding of emerging issues in public health, the social and behavioral aspects to preventing disease, environmental health concepts, the changing U.S. healthcare system, and the monitoring of diseases in the community through applied public health research.

 The Certificate in Public Health is intended for non-public health majors and anyone interested in obtaining knowledge about public health concepts to enhance their ability to succeed in their chosen field.
 Nursing students will learn to apply their clinical skills in a health department or community health center.
 Biology and chemistry students will be better equipped to work as environmental health specialists.
 Health education students will gain the background to better prepare them to work in health departments and community-based organizations.
 Students interested in obtaining a bachelor’s degree should consider the Public Health Minor.

 The Kent State University College of Public Health has received accreditation from the Board of Councilors of the Council on Education for Public Health (CEPH).

 The university affirmatively strives to provide educational opportunities and access to students with varied backgrounds, those with special talents, and adult students who graduated from high school three or more years ago.